 In 2016, COMSA launched the Diplomado Organico, a week-long intensive training program that not only teaches innovative organic farming techniques, but also helps broaden perspectives for small-scale farmers on the relationship between their work, the ecosystem and the health of communities on both sides of the supply chain.

-Cooperative Coffees began working with COMSA in 2014, importing their members' high quality green coffee with the unique regional characteristics of Marcala: medium body and pronounced acidity, bitter chocolate flavours, and nuances of floral, lemongrass, peach and wild berries.
+Cooperative Coffees began working with COMSA in 2014, importing their members' high quality washed and honey process green coffees, presenting the unique regional characteristics of Marcala: medium body and pronounced acidity, bitter chocolate flavours, and nuances of floral, lemongrass, peach and wild berries.
 We were delighted to participate in the Diplomado Organico course in 2016 and are pleased to offer continued support by sponsoring our producer partners in Latin America to attend this program.

 Social Premium Investment: 2019 Crop YearFair Trade Certification guarantees 20 cents/lb of the price paid a producer organization is set aside as a social premium.
 How this money is invested is a decision taken collectively by the general assembly of members at the end of each harvest.
 Below is a break down of how producers in this organization chose to spend their fair trade premium.